meekdenzo/ExpressJS-Ecommerce-Boilerplate/README.md

 # E-commerce

-T-shirt shopp is an e-commerce system which allows users to search, add items to their shopping cart, create order and checkout successfully.
+This project allows users to search, add items to their shopping cart, create order and checkout successfully.

 - Admin can create product and assign category to it
 - Admin can create product, category and product department